 Today, Central Union Mission is a faith-based 501(c)3 nonprofit organization with four locations throughout the Washington area.
 It operates an 18-month rehabilitation program for men with life-controlling issues, a free meals program, a clothing and furniture distribution center, and a 220-acre retreat center with a camp for underprivileged children and recreation facilities for the community.

 The Mission is continually developing its programs to meet the changing needs of the community.
-Its current programs serve homeless men, underprivileged women, children, seniors, veterans and the growing Hispanic community.
+Its current programs serve homeless men, underprivileged women, children, seniors, families, and veterans.

 2012-2013 BROCHURE (pdf)